Pediatric Pelvic Floor Dysfunction

 Urinary incontinence is the loss of bladder control, which results in the accidental loss of urine.
 A child with urinary incontinence may not stay dry during the day or night.
 Leaking of urine can be associated with urgency or the feeling of having to toilet, chronic coughing issues, leaking associated with laughing, and most common, urine loss at night while the child is sleeping.
 Children that develop incontinence earlier in life are at a much higher risk for pelvic floor dysfunction later in life.

 Constipation is among the most common pelvic floor issues that affect the pediatric population.
 Constipation in children has accounted for 35% of all visits to pediatric gastroenterologists.
 Fecal leaking is another bowel issue that can arise in children.
 This is a passage of stool into the underwear or in socially inappropriate places in a child with a developmental age of at least four years.
 Fecal leaking is most commonly a result of constipation.
-Constipation also has an affect on the bladder and can increase leaking episodes in children.
+Constipation also has an effect on the bladder and can increase leaking episodes in children.

 Pelvic pain is described as pain that is located in and around the pelvis and abdominal region.
 Pelvic pain can impact a child’s quality of life, limiting the child’s activities, mental health, and sleep.
 Pelvic pain can be associated with bowel and bladder dysfunction.

-The pelvic floor physical therapists at UPMC Susquehanna are specially trained in treating bowel and bladder dysfunction in both the typically and atypically developing child.
+The pelvic floor physical therapists at UPMC are specially trained in treating bowel and bladder dysfunction in both the typically and atypically developing child.
 We take pride in individualized care for your child, and will gear treatments to your own child’s abilities.

 What to Expect on Your First Day

-Privacy, comfort, and high-quality of care are very important to us at UPMC Susquehanna.
+Privacy, comfort, and high-quality of care are very important to us at UPMC.
 At your first appointment, a physical therapist will meet with you and your child to obtain a thorough history of your child’s issue.
 A physical examination is then performed with the parent present to look at the muscles of the abdomen, legs, and back.
 Your therapist may also look at the child’s diet, sleep patterns, and exercise, and assess any behavioral issues that may be contributing to your child’s problem.
 The physical therapist will consult with your child’s referring physician to develop a personalized treatment plan.

 Treatment is one-on-one and is focused on individualized treatment for your child.
 Physical therapists use animated biofeedback and computer programs with animated images to get children to activate and relax the pelvic floor in a fun and motivating way.